mozilla/addons-server/docs/topics/development/data_management.md

   ```

   This command creates a dump of the current MySQL database.
 The command accepts an optional `name` argument which will determine
-  the name of the directory created in the `DATA_BACKUP_DIR` directory.
+  the name of the directory created in the `DATA_BACKUP_DIRNAME` directory.
 By default it uses a timestamp to ensure uniqueness.

   You can also specify the `--force` argument to overwrite an existing backup with the same name.